When to visit

 Capilano River Hatchery, a government-run fish farm, is located a few minutes from the Capilano Suspension Bridge.
 Juvenile salmon are released into the river in the spring.
 Mature fish return in the fall to spawn, climbing the fish ladders by jumping from one pool to the next.
 From July to November, it is possible to see adult coho, chinook or steelhead salmon.

-Grouse Mountain, located less than 15 minutes from North Vancouver, has something for everyone: helicopter rides, paragliding, ascent to the top of a wind turbine, gondola rides, a lumberjack show, a demonstration of free-flying birds of prey and a tour of a wildlife refuge (home to bears, wolves, owls and other small animals).
+Located less than 15 minutes from North Vancouver, Grouse Mountain offers a wide array of activities for visitors of all ages: helicopter rides, paragliding, ascent to the top of a wind turbine, gondola rides, a lumberjack show, a demonstration of free-flying birds of prey and a tour of a wildlife refuge (home to bears, wolves, owls and other small animals).

 Not to mention the gruelling 2.9-kilometre Grouse Grind Trail, an invigorating workout for seasoned hikers!
 The mountain is accessible daily from 9 a.m. to 10 p.m.